MockTrial/BlockchainDigitalSignatures-2017/README.md

 # Scope of Focus: Admissibility of Evidence

 The scope is narrowly focused on laying a proper foundation to admit a digital signature into evidence as part of a contract breach case.
-The ideas is to postulate a case deliberately designed to be as routine as possible, other than the twist that a blockchain-backed cryptographic digital signature was used to execute the contract.
+The idea is to postulate a case deliberately designed to be as routine as possible, other than the twist that a blockchain-backed cryptographic digital signature was used to execute the contract.

 ## Legal Scope